 14. Provides Higher ROIs

 According to the Content Marketing Institute, content marketing costs 62% less than paid advertisements but brings in three times the qualified leads.
-Paid search brings quick results, but it’s only effective as long as you keep feeding it money.
+The paid search brings quick results, but it’s only effective as long as you keep feeding it money.

-On the other hand, content marketing has bit of a higher low up-front cost but it brings returns on your investment for a long, long time.
-Content marketing is also popular among customers because it gives value before asking anything in return.
+The benefit of content marketing is its low up-front cost but it brings returns on your investment for a long, long time.
+Consumers also prefer content because it gives value before asking for anything in return.
 No one likes to be sold, after all!

 Tip: If you’re able, hire professional writers to help write copy in addition to or instead of writing it yourself.
 It will save you time and help create a large bank of helpful content that will resonate with your potential buyers.

 Customers are more inclined to buy from you if they think you’re an expert in your field.
 60% of businesses look to thought leaders for relevant information when they’re trying to improve their own position.